kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // Some classses may potentially be satisfied by multiple drivers, so each instance of a vendor
     // configuration applies to exactly one driver.
     //
-    // They are passed to the driver, but are not consider while allocating the claim.
+    // They are passed to the driver, but are not considered while allocating the claim.
     //
     // +optional
     // +listType=atomic
-    Config []ConfigurationParameters
+    Config []ClassConfigurationParameters
+}

+// ClassConfigurationParameters is currently just a wrapper for the common
+// ConfigurationParameters.
+This could change, therefore its a separate struct. type ClassConfigurationParameters struct {
+    ConfigurationParameters // inline
 }

 ```

 ##### Allocation result